Yadnesh-Ranshevare/DSA/BinaryTree/readme.md

     // currNode is not null
 }
 ```
-7. if after removal queue is empty then break terminate the loop else add the null in queue
+7. if after removal queue becomes empty then terminate the loop else reinsert null into queue
 ```java
 if(currNode == null){
     System.out.println();